Rate Limits

 Streaming Limits

 Each open stream counts as one concurrent stream slot.
 Slots are released when the stream closes — either because the prediction completed, was cancelled, or timed out.
+Exact stream ceilings for your tier are listed on Account tiers.

 Best Practices for Edge